NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-overheating-risks/documentation.md

 Based on available information, we recommend that the overheating metric be based on the peak cooling load, because this approach will not restrict appropriate passive solar design.
 While this approach may not effectively control overheating risks in two scenarios considered (typical homes with high gain windows, and passive solar homes with high-gain windows and east-west orientation), we feel this compromise is better than a seasonal metric that may prohibit all high-gain windows.

 As mentioned earlier, the reference house should be reexamined for alignment with contemporary housing.
-Based on our analysis, we believe revising the reference  best way of improving the effectiveness of this requirement in for remaining scenarios with high risks of overheating.
+Based on our analysis, we believe revising the reference is the best way of improving the effectiveness of this requirement for remaining scenarios with high risks of overheating.

 >  **Recommendation:** Codes Canada should add a requirement to the national building code to the effect of:
 >